luanajulia/OF-s-monitoring-application/README.md

 ## 📚 Demonstration

-- Pictures of how it turned out in `imagens`
+- Pictures of how it turned out in `images`

 ## 👨‍💻 Expert